thejimbirch/catsinmyyard/wp-content/plugins/advanced-responsive-video-embedder/README.txt

  This is a demo of a aligned lazyloaded video that has a maximal width set and will grow on click before loading the video.

-Just a bit of Lorem ipsum to fill this aera with text. dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
-At vero eos et accusam et justo duo dolores et ea rebum.
-Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
-Lorem ipsum dolor sit amet, consetetur sadipscing elitr.
+You can open up a lightbox with a normal link [youtube id="Q6goNzXrmFs" mode="link-lightbox" link_text="click me"] with this sortcode:

+`[youtube id="Q6goNzXrmFs" mode="link-lightbox" link_text="click me"]`
 <div class="clearfix"></div>

-We can also center videos and open then inside a Colorbox.
-This requires the jQuery Colorbox plugin to be installed.
-This site uses theme 3.
+We can also center videos and open then inside a Lightboxbox.

-`[youtube id="Q6goNzXrmFs\" mode="lazyload-lightbox" maxwidth="600" align="center"]`
+`[youtube id="Q6goNzXrmFs" mode="lazyload-lightbox" maxwidth="600" align="center"]`

 ### Lazyloaded Preview Images in HD ###

-Contrary to what you might think, *thumbnail* in ARVE does not nessasary mean *small* images.
-You can provide your own images with thumbnail="https://your.image.url".
-Most providers also support HD thumbnail images and this plugin will get the highest aviable size.
+Contrary to what you might think, thumbnail in ARVE does not nessasary mean small images.
+You can provide your own images with thumbnail="https://your.image.url" or thumbnail="1234" where 1234 is the ID of the image in your WP Media Gallery.
+Most providers, which support automatic thubnails also support HD thumbnail images and this plugin will get the highest aviable size.